michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 ### Storyboard:

 #### Story arc:
-> This story is "A rags to riches" themed:
+> This story is "Rags to riches" themed:
 - Protagonist: A typical international CMU student, intelligent and skilled, worked hard to find a well-paying US job before graduation.
 - Challenge: The hectic job search: Many career fairs, running out of time, need an offer before graduation.
 Added pressure causes some insecurities to surface, and the workload from school competes for attention.
 - Overcome the challenge:
 Given the resources available, basic data science concepts and the learnings from "Telling stories with data", information is organized from career services resources to answer the student's questions concerning the application process and the Job market concerning the MISM program.

 #### Storyboard & Wireframes:
-The storyboard is previewed on Shorthand (link below)
+The storyboard is previewed on Shorthand

 Critical considerations in the story are from the inspirations listed above